dagim-getahun/Astroman/README.md

 <p>Directions and Jumping with keyboard arrow</p>
 <p>Speed Boost on and off toggle with Z</p>

+<p>The game is composed of a randomly generated obstacles that the player need to avoid and travel as far as possible.</p>

 <h3>Enjoy! and feel free to a give feed back</h3>